bitshares/bitshares-ui/plasma/README.md

 # Setup

+When using this from the "../web" in the browser, just run `npm install` here and your setup is complete.

+The following allows you to run programs or unit tests.

 This repository contains several sub-projects (libraries).
 For convenience, a root `package.json` is provided that will install all dependencies for all sub-projects.
 You can setup your PATH and NODE_PATH so you can use these libraries and avoid the need to install every sub-project.
 Should a version conflict come up, it may be necessary to install the subproject or resolve the conflict.

+Babel has a bug, this is a work-around.
+The "preset" property in `plasma/.bablerc` is required when runing plasma unit tests and programs.
+The "web" package however has a bug and will not work if "presets" is found in the file.
+The work-around is to change plasma's .bablerc by hand but leave "preset" commented out in the repository (so the web works).

 ```bash
 npm install